Australia men's national under-17 soccer team

-The Australia national under-17 soccer team represents Australia in men's international under-17 soccer.
-The team is controlled by the governing body for Football in Australia, Football Federation Australia (FFA), which is currently a member of the Asian Football Confederation (AFC) and the regional ASEAN Football Federation (AFF) since leaving the Oceania Football Confederation (OFC) in 2006.
-The team's official nickname is the Joeys.
+The Australia national under-17 soccer team, known as the Joeys or Subway Joeys for sponsorship reasons, represents Australia in men's international under-17 soccer.
+The team is controlled by the governing body for Football in Australia, Football Australia (FA), which is currently a member of the Asian Football Confederation (AFC) and the regional ASEAN Football Federation (AFF) since leaving the Oceania Football Confederation (OFC) in 2006.

 Australia is a ten-time OFC champion and a two-time AFF champion.
 The team has represented Australia at the FIFA U-17 World Cup tournaments on twelve occasions.

 History

 1999 U-17 World Championship

 The Joeys best result in international football came in the 1999 FIFA U-17 World Championship hosted by New Zealand, where Australia finished second.

 To qualify for the tournament Australia had to first win the Oceania qualifiers.
 This was achieved with wins over Fiji, Papua New Guinea, Cook Islands, American Samoa, Vanuatu, New Caledonia and again Fiji in the final which finished 5–0.
 Next up was a two leg play-off against Bahrain who had finished third in the 1998 AFC U-17 Championship.
 Australia won 3–1 on aggregate.

 In the tournament proper, Australia lost their opening game 2–1 to Brazil although a come from behind 2–1 win over Germany and a 1–0 win over Mali saw Australia top the group.
 Australia dispatched of Qatar 1–0 in the quarter final and needed penalties to get past USA after a 2–2 draw in the semi-final.
 They lost the final to Brazil; the match finished nil all after extra time and Brazil won a penalty shoot-out 8–7.

 A number of this Joeys squad would go on to represent the Socceroos including Adrian Madaschi, Jade North, Joshua Kennedy and Scott McDonald.